Travelling in the European Union

-Holders of British passports, irrespective of where they reside, can travel to any EU Member State for periods of up to three months, simply on presentation of their passports.
-British citizens should have at least six months’ validity left on your UK passport and the passport should be less than ten years old or you may not be permitted to enter the host State.
+Holders of British passports who are not EU family members, irrespective of where they reside, can travel to any EU Member State for periods of up to 90 days in any 180-day period, simply on presentation of their passports.
+British citizens should have at least six months’ validity left on their UK passports and the passport should be less than ten years old or they may not be permitted to enter the host State.

 What can I do if my right to travel to another Member State or to a third country is restricted at the point of entry?

 If you are an Irish citizen and your right to travel to another Member State or to a third country is restricted and you require advice or assistance, you should contact the Irish embassy or consulate in that country.
 If Ireland is not represented by an embassy or consulate, you have the right to seek assistance from the embassy or consulate of any of the twenty-six other Member States present in the country to which you seek entry.
 If you experience any difficulties in locating diplomatic or consular representation, you should contact the Department of Foreign Affairs.